james-priest/code-exercises/javascript_exercises/flow/REAME.md

 Lastly I installed VSCode Flow Language Support extension

+These are the test scenarios used:

+* added `.jshintrc` in `./src` directory to test JSHint
+* added `.eslintrc.js` in `./src` directory with `"extends": "airbnb-base"` option configured to test AirBnB Style Guide recommendations
+* added `.flowconfig` with `eslint-config-airbnb-base` and other dependency packages set-up in `package.json` in project root so that AirBnB could work with and extend ESLint

 ## Conclusion

 Next step is to try TypeScript and Babel to see how they compare.